 The Creation Care Initiative exists to encourage, challenge and support all the congregations of the diocese as they carry out their responsibility to care for God's creation.

-These programs have been supported by funds raised through the Together Now campaign.
+These programs have been supported by funds raised through the diocese's Together Now campaign.
 The Together Now-funded phase of the grant program is now complete.
 Green Loans are still available.

 - Green Loans, initiated in 2014, are awarded on a rolling basis.